Target Exam

 Explanation:

-The correct answer is option (1) - The broad utilitarian arguments for conserving biodiversity are obvious; humans derive countless indirect economic benefits from naturefood , firewood, fibre, construction material, industrial products and products of medicinal importance.
+The correct answer is option (1) - The broadly utilitarian arguments for conserving biodiversity are obvious; humans derive countless indirect economic benefits from naturefood , firewood, fibre, construction material, industrial products and products of medicinal importance.

 The narrowly utilitarian arguments for conserving biodiversity are obvious; humans derive countless direct economic benefits from naturefood (cereals, pulses, fruits), firewood, fibre, construction material, industrial products (tannins, lubricants, dyes, resins, perfumes ) and products of medicinal importance.